lokkeestudios/lokkeestudios/README.md

-# Lokkee Studios - Portfolio Website
+# Lokkee Studios - The fanciest Portfolio Website there is
-This is the source code of my [portfolio website](https://lokkeestudios.com).
+This is the source code of my personal [portfolio website](https://lokkeestudios.com).

-Why don't you check out the fancy time machine I built there?
+Why don't you check out the fancy time machine I built over there?